 One thing I really like about the flick is that Parker uses unnerving musical cues, well-timed scene transitions, and misdirection to keep the viewer alert and engaged.
 The picture is laden with twists and turns that kept me on my toes from the get go.

-Fans of gratuitous nudity and carnage will rejoice after taking in The Hills Run Red.
-Each of the primary female characters has at least one nude scene and there is a segment that plays out in a strip club with nakedness as far as the eye can see.
-The carnage is delivered early and often: The deaths are brutal and the bloodshed more than ample.
-The film dips into ‘torture porn’ territory for a moment but it’s really only so that the filmmakers can comment on their disapproval of the horror genre’s devolution into the masochistic world of pseudo-snuff filmmaking.
+As for the effects, fans of carnage will have no complaints.
+The arterial spray is delivered early and often: The deaths are brutal and the bloodshed more than ample.
+The film dips into torture territory for a moment but it’s to allow the filmmakers to comment on their disapproval of the horror genre’s devolution into the masochistic world of pseudo-snuff filmmaking.

-All of the performances from the film’s lead characters are acceptable; acting isn’t the picture’s strongest asset but it doesn’t ruin the film, either.
-Sophie Monk (Life Blood) delivers the weakest performance of the bunch but she is still tolerable.
+All of the performances from the film’s lead characters are acceptable; acting isn’t the picture’s strongest asset but it doesn’t ruin the experience, by any means.
+Sophie Monk (Life Blood) delivers the weakest performance of the bunch but she is still bearable.

-The Hills Run Red combines elements of the slasher sub-genre with a mysterious backstory and a heavy dose of self-awareness to create an intriguing feature with twists and turns that will keep the audience guessing until the final frame.
-It is fast paced and thrilling; it defies the conventional horror film tropes and makes its own rules.
-If you have avoided it as a result of the crappy cover art or because you thought it was a low quality rip-off, then stop.
-It’s available for dirt cheap on DVD, so there’s no reason not to pick this title up and add it to your collection.
+The Hills Run Red combines elements of the slasher sub-genre with a mysterious backstory and a heavy dose of self-awareness to create an intriguing feature with twists and turns that are likely to keep the audience guessing until the end.
+The picture is fast paced and thrilling; it defies the conventional horror tropes and makes its own rules.
+If you have avoided it because you thought it was low-quality, direct-to-video output, give the film a chance.
+It’s well worth adding to your collection if it isn’t already in it.